18 of our favorite Valentine's Day gifts of all time

 No matter how chill you may consider yourself to be, finding a Valentine’s Day gift for your significant other that’s thoughtful (or at least useful) and that isn’t too cheesy can be just a tad stressful, at best.
 And if you celebrate the holiday by giving something sweet to family members or friends to show them how much you care, perhaps you’re still stuck on what to get them.
-Take some inspiration from our editors’ favorite Valentine’s Day gifts of all time — ones they’ve both given to or received from a romantic partner or family member, or even gifted to themselves (what better excuse to indulge in some self-care than a holiday dedicated to love?).
+Take some inspiration from our editors’ favorite Valentine’s Day gifts of all time — ones they’ve both given or received from a romantic partner or family member, or even gifted to themselves (what better excuse to indulge in some self-care than a holiday dedicated to love?).

 And if you’re looking for more ideas, check out our Valentine’s Day gift guide for all your loved ones as well as gifts for him, gifts for her and gifts for kids.

-The Sill Hoya heart plant ($26; thesill.com)
+The Sill Hoya Heart Plant ($26; thesill.com)

 We got this adorable heart succulent for my mom, but it’d make such a great Valentine’s Day gift for anyone!
-The heart shape is so cute, and it’s much cooler than the standard red roses, plus it lasts longer than flowers (or chocolate, in my house)! —Hayley Saltzman, head of social media
+The heart shape is so cute, and it’s much cooler than the standard red roses — plus, it lasts longer than flowers (or chocolate, in my house)! —Hayley Saltzman, head of social media

-My boyfriend’s birthday is a few days after Valentine’s Day, and three years ago, I wanted to gift him something extra thoughtful and personalized in addition to a physical gift — so I decided to go the DIY route.
+My boyfriend’s birthday is a few days after Valentine’s Day, and three years ago I wanted to gift him something extra thoughtful and personalized in addition to a physical gift, so I decided to go the DIY route.
 I bought a 200-page photo album from Amazon and printed out a BUNCH of photos of the two of us and wrote cute little notes throughout!
-He still refers to it as the “best gift I’ve ever given him” and he keeps it on his desk to this day! —Stephanie Griffin, social strategist
+He still refers to it as the “best gift I’ve ever given him,” and he keeps it on his desk to this day! —Stephanie Griffin, social strategist

 Smoko Lil B Dumpling Ambient Light ($18; smokonow.com)